vaeth/termcolors-mv/README.md

 # termcolors-mv

+(C) Martin Väth <martin at mvath.de>
+This project is under the MIT license
+SPDX-License-Identifier: MIT

 256colors sample script, dircolors configuration files, and a dircolors wrapper

 For gentoo, the package is available over the mv overlay (via layman).